Kingofhell21/git_practice2/git_practice2/readme2.txt

-Hey github, I'll be King of pirates.
+Hey github, I'll be King of pirates!!!